xevialarconmasferrer/Python-scripts/README.md

 ## Python Scrips

-In this repository are included all my python scripts.
+In this repository I include all my python scripts.